hargoniX/master/thesis/thesis.typ

 Using all of this machinery, we can now take a monotype $alpha$ such that $epsilon tack alpha : Prop$ and erase all non-propositional dependent types from it with $denprop(alpha, epsilon)$.
-This leaves us with a logic where dependent types only occur as universal propositional quantification and inductive propositions, both of which are fine for Nunchaku.
+This leaves us with a logic where dependent types only occur as universal propositional quantification and inductive propositions, both of which are supported by Nunchaku.

 This concludes the presentation of the naive encoding for dependent types.
 However, in many cases the invariants placed by this encoding are going to turn out unnecessary.
 For example, when translating